-Motion sickness is the tendency to vomit or feel nauseated when travelling (in motion).
-This can be while travelling by air, journey in a mountain journey or something as simple as a car ride.
+Motion sickness is the tendency to vomit or feel nauseated when traveling (in motion).
+This can be while traveling by air, a journey in a mountain journey, or something as simple as a car ride.
 While it might feel like a silly problem, only those who face this know how difficult it is to travel with motion sickness.
 I for one have always had this problem and was never able to go on those high rides in theme parks because even as a child I had motion sickness.

 But nowadays I am able to manage better with the help of these remedies.
 Most often, I try a couple of these remedies together because my motion sickness isn’t mild.

 Keep a lemon handy

 Keep a lemon with you when you travel by a flight or any other mode that gives you motion sickness.
 Keep meddling with the lemon peel and inhale the aroma of the lemon juice.
 The aroma is effective in preventing nausea and this can work for mild to moderate cases of motion sickness.
 In severe cases, it works sometimes and sometimes it doesn’t – well, at least for me.
 You can inhale the lemon even before nausea starts as prevention.
 I’ve seen the inhalation technique to be much more effective as prevention that as a remedy.